ntavelis/mercure-php/README.md

 ```
 In the above example we used the `Ntavelis\Mercure\Providers\SubscriberTokenProvider` to get the token valid for a particular topic.

-Note: To authorize the request is up to you, you should check that the request is valid and it can receive private notifications for this topic.
+Note: To authorize the request is up to you, you should check that the request is valid, and it can receive private notifications for this topic.

 ### Obtain the token in the client and subscribe to events using that token (Step 3)

-Final step that puts it all together, from our client-side code we obtain the token and we subscribe to the events from the hub using this token.
+Final step that puts it all together, from our client-side code we obtain the token, and we subscribe to the events from the hub using this token.

-Note: we are gonna use a polyfill library in this example to pass the authorization header to the hub, because it is not natively supported from the EventSource.
+Note: we are going to use a polyfill library in this example to pass the authorization header to the hub, because it is not natively supported from the EventSource.

 ```javascript
 // use a polyfill library